Private Day Tour from Safaga to Luxor

 Two massive stone statues of king Amenhotep III are the only remains of a complete mortuary temple.
 The statues are made from blocks of quartzite sandstone which exist in Cairo then moved 700 KM to Luxor.

-Then move to have your lunch on an island, so your tour includes a boat trip in the Nile River.
+Then move to have your lunch on an island.
 End your day tour from Safaga to Luxor by visiting:

 No site in Egypt is more impressive than Karnak temple.
 It is the largest temple complex ever built by man.
 It represents the combined achievement of many generations of ancient builders and Pharaohs.
 The Temple of Karnak is actually three main temples situated on 247 acres of land.